UltimaHoarder/UltimaScraper/README.md

 I'm getting authed into the wrong account

-> Enjoy the free content. | This has been patched.
+> Enjoy the free content. | This has been patched lol.

 I'm using Linux OS and something isn't working.